 But we’re not the only ones!
 Utility companies, phone companies, even landlords and potential employers may request your credit score to check just how likely you are to pay your bills, or just as an indicator of your general character.
 It may also take time to fix - so waiting to find out what your score is right before applying for "much needed" credit, might be too late.

 Myth 2.
-Staying out of debt, means you’re credit score will be great
+Staying out of debt, means your credit score will be great

 It’s a good theory, but not true.
 Your credit score is a measure of how you handle credit.
 To measure how you handle credit you need to have some credit.
 That’s not to say you need to rush out and get a loan or large credit card balance just to prove yourself.
 A small credit balance you manage well, and having your name on a utility bill will help creditors get to know your behaviour.